nczmoo/dcs100/readme.md

         had just opened a chest
     Increased percent chance to hit potion
     Invincibility potion
-    maybe adding more stuff to your reel shouldn't be based off of how far they go the dungeon what if the tunnel was dark when you're heading in and light when you're headded out? create a wah wah portal sound for when you drink a portal and maybe a shimmering effect on the ui hits aren't ENTIRELY absorbed by armor (maybe some still bleeds through);
+    maybe voices when I go in and out (going dungeon crawling!)
+    a game save so players can leave the game and start where they were

+    hits aren't ENTIRELY absorbed by armor (maybe some still bleeds through);

     add a zombie at the point where you died that has the gold that you dropped